-Attendance and Make-up Policy-10%
+Attendance and Make-up Policy-12%

+Attendance in class AND to the screenings is mandatory and attendance will be recorded.
 After add/drop, starting from your second unexcused absence, half a point will be deducted from your grade for each unexcused absence.
 Since late arrivals and leaving the class early (for more than ten minutes) disrupt the class, it will be counted as a half absence if without legitimate reasons.
 Heavy workloads and neglected schedules will not be considered "excused absences."
 Absences will be only excused in accordance with UF policy.
 Make-ups and late papers will NOT be accepted unless mitigating circumstances are declared, which requires appropriate documentation for consideration.
-Requirements for class attendance and make-up exams, assignments, and other work in this course are consistent with university policies that can be found in the online catalog at: http://catalog.ufl.edu/ugrad/current/regulations/info/attendance.aspx phone.
-The office of the Dean of Students will alert your instructor and certify the related documentation.
+Requirements for class attendance and make-up exams, assignments, and other work in this course are consistent with university policies that can be found in the online catalog at: http://catalog.ufl.edu/ugrad/current/regulations/info/attendance.aspx

-Please note, each four unexcused absences will result in half a grade off the final grade in the course (e.g. from A to A-).
+Please note, if you have accumulated four unexcused absences and more during the semester, each four unexcused absences will result in a decrease of a level of grade from the final grade in the course (e.g. from B+ to B).
 Ten unexcused absences will result in a failing course grade.

-For an excused absence: Contact the office of the Dean of Students at dsocares@dso.ufl.edu by email or call 352-294-2273 to request assistance by
+For an excused absence: You need to contact the office of the Dean of Students at dsocares@dso.ufl.edu by email or call 352-294-2273 to request assistance by phone.
+The office of the Dean of Students will alert your instructor and certify the related documentation.